 Table of contents

-eSpeak is a compact, open-source text-to-speech synthesiser for Windows and Linux and is able to synthesise speech from text in English and other languages.
+eSpeak is a compact, open-source text-to-speech synthesiser for Windows and Linux and can synthesise speech from text in English and other languages.

-At the time of writing, eSpeak is newer than some other software text to speech synthesizers and is free to use.
-Apart from its installation, it does not need the internet to operate and is fairly small in size.
-It is also very easy to get up and running with the default Raspbian settings, easy to use and is very customisable.
+At the time of writing, eSpeak is newer than some other software text-to-speech synthesizers and is free to use.
+Apart from its installation, it does not need the internet to operate and is relatively small in size.
+It is also straightforward to get up and running with the default Raspbian settings, easy to use and very customisable.

 For this post, a fully installed Raspberry Pi with the latest version of Raspbian was used.
-Default sound output from either the 3.5mm audio jack or HDMI cable needs to be audible.
+The default sound output from the 3.5mm audio jack or HDMI cable must be audible.